pagkly/Zed/Investopedia4/Understanding Money Orders.md

 ## Special Considerations

 The recipient who receives the money order does not necessarily have to go the same issuer that sold the money order.
 The recipient can have it cashed at a local bank or credit union, but may not receive the funds all at once, depending on the institution's policy.
-If the payee has no account, cashing the money order at the issuer’s office is a great option.
+If the [[Payee|payee]] has no account, cashing the money order at the issuer’s office is a great option.

-However, a payee does not have to cash the money order right away.
+However, a [[Payee|payee]] does not have to cash the money order right away.
 They can deposit it into a bank account, much as you would do a check.
 Depositing money orders is a good option for payees who are concerned about the fees charged to cash the certificates at multiple locations.

-Since the fees are certain to reduce the amount of money that will be received, depositing it with no additional charges at a bank will ensure that the account holder keeps all the money paid to them.
+Since the fees are certain to reduce the amount of money that [[Will|will]] be received, depositing it with no additional charges at a bank will ensure that the account holder keeps all the money paid to them.

 As is often the case, a money order can be used as a vehicle to send money outside the country.
 An issuer with multiple branches in different countries can issue a money order in one country that can be cashed in another country.
 International money orders thus provide an [[inexpensive and swift way to send money across the border]](https://www.investopedia.com/financial-edge/0411/7-low-cost-ways-to-transfer-money.aspx).